aerandirsf/Konayuki/README.md

 # Konayuki

-A Typora Theme inspired by Konayuki's clean and beautiful scenery.

 [中文说明](./README.zh-CN.md)

-Konayuki is a Typora theme with a clean, modern look and carefully tuned colors for readability.
+Konayuki is a Typora theme with a clean, modern look and carefully tuned colors for readability, inspired by snowy Hokkaido scenerios.

-The theme is tested on MacOS

 ## Preview